dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_not.rst

     A NOT gate is shown in Figure \ref{fig:notGate}.

 .. figure:: ../_images/NOT.png
     :name: CoverSDKExample
     :align: center
     :scale: 70 %

     A NOT gate.

 Representing the Problem With a Penalty Function
 ------------------------------------------------

 This example demonstrates a mathematical formulation of the BQM.
-As shown in :ref:`penalty_sdk`, you can represent a NOT gate, :math:`z \Leftrightarrow \neg x`, where :math:`x` is the gate's input and :math:`z` its output, using a :term:`penalty function`:
+As explained in the :ref:`concept_penalty` section, you can represent a NOT gate, :math:`z \Leftrightarrow \neg x`, where :math:`x` is the gate's input and :math:`z` its output, using a :term:`penalty function`:

 .. math::